frozeman/feindura-flat-file-cms/plugins/imageGallery/README.md

 if not,see <http://www.gnu.org/licenses/>.
 _____________________________________________

-### VERSION 1.0
+### VERSION 2.0

 ### AUTHOR
 Fabian Vogelsteller <http://frozeman.de>

 ### DESCRIPTION
-This plugin creates automatically an gallery from a folder containing images.
+This plugin creates automatically an gallery from seletced images.
 On the first load of the plugin in the website, the images will be resized to the size set in the plugin settings and thumbnails will be created.

 ### USAGE